 Frankly, I’m not even sure how this lens is as cheap as it is.
 For a stills photographer, there really is no lens in the entire Sony APS-C lineup that can even come close to comparing with the value for money that this Sigma offers.

 There’s a reason it’s still my favorite lens after so many years.

 If you’re looking to pick up an incredible and versatile lens without breaking the bank, the Sigma 30mm F1.4 is the way to go.

-If I’ve convinced you to pick it up yourself, I’ll include purchase links below.
-Thank you for reading, I hope you fall in love with the lens as much as I did! 🙂
+If I’ve convinced you to pick it up yourself, I’ll include a purchase link below.
+Thank you for reading, and I hope you fall in love with the lens as much as I did! 🙂

 Hey, thanks for looking through all my photographs!
 If you’re sold on the Sigma 30mm, please consider purchasing it through my link.
-I get a small commission at no extra cost to you, thanks! <3 Also, by the way, they also make this lens for Canon EF-M mount.
+I get a small commission at no extra cost to you, thanks! <3 Also, by the way, they also make this lens for Canon EF-M mount (among others).